graysonkent/graysonkent.github.io/_posts/2017-08-25-using-piphilology-to-hide-strings.md

 You might be tempted to go ahead and throw the sequence (59 15 75 20 74 15 15 21) into a hex converter now, but it would be gibberish (Yu t!), so hold off for a little bit longer.

-<strong>Remove the new tabs</strong>
+<strong>Remove the new lines</strong>

 ```bash
 |tr '\n' ' '
 ```

- Since `awk` prints out a tab (`\n`) delimited list, let's switch to spaces so that the next commands will be easier.
+ Since `awk` prints out a new line (`\n`) delimited list, let's switch to spaces so that the next commands will be easier.
 I'm sure you could do this in `awk` itself.
 But I needed to bump the character count of this line to 74 anyway since it counts itself for the script.

 <strong>Inject the alpha characters</strong>